What is Vestibular syndrome in dogs?

 The vestibular system controls balance and is composed of sensors within the inner ear and a control centre located at the back of the brain.

-What causes idiopathic vestibular disease?
+What causes idiopathic vestibular disease in dogs?

 Unfortunately, we don’t know!
 Despite extensive investigations no cause has been identified, hence use of the term ‘idiopathic’, which means “of unknown cause”.